 The scenery, along much of the 243 kilometre drive, is reminiscent of parts of the South African Garden route.
 Wide golden beaches, wild sprawling cliffs and the sea cascading over glistening rock steps and pavements.
 It’s clear why one stretch has been named the Shipwreck Coast.
 It must be glorious in the summer sun (though packed with traffic – there are plenty of tour buses out today in the depths of winter) but today’s clouds add superbly to the brooding atmosphere.

-Back at the sea, the highpoint of the day is the rock formations of the once Twelve Apostles (now eight and shortly to be even fewer, as erosion progresses) and the arches of the Loch Ard gorge.
+Three minutes along the road, the other highpoint of the day is the rock formations of the once Twelve Apostles (now eight and shortly to be even fewer, as erosion progresses).
 This is one of those sights that gratifyingly, exceeds expectations.
 The heavens clearly agree, as the sun is sending shafts of light though the clouds, bathing the limestone stacks and glinting on the surf.
 It’s a scene straight out of a biblical epic.

 A whizz round Melbourne this morning.
 The city is compact and easy to navigate; it has a comfortable buzz about it.
 I’ve come out on a shopping mission today and Melbourne is a great place to shop.
 It’s not the most photogenic of cities, but I like the spacious streets and heavy Victorian/1930s colonial architecture, of the centre.
 Behind, tower modern skyscrapers, purple, green and black mosaics.
 Sandwiched in the middle, Chinatown,with the usual dragon gates and scarlet lanterns.
-I purchase a brand new underwater camera, identical to the lovely Olympus Tough I have at home, and then set off to the landmark Queen Victoria market, aiming to eat lunch there.
+I purchase a brand new underwater camera, identical to the lovely Olympus Tough I have at home I brought the old broken one by mistake instead), and then set off to the landmark Queen Victoria market, aiming to eat lunch there.
 But Chinatown spills out into lines of bright and tempting Asian eateries, abutting the main department stores, and I’m seduced into a Japanese restaurant, where the (very fresh) sushi is indeed excellent.

 Melbourne is looking like a great foodie city.
 There are a huge variety of offerings, unusual and otherwise.
 There’s much less in the usual western fast food line and a great deal of oriental, as well as bakeries displaying a range of delights, most notably roll shaped cakes and pasties slathered with bright coatings (I’m not sure what of) that I’ve never seen before.